-An HTCondor pool is comprised of a single machine which serves as the central manager, and an arbitrary number of other machines that have joined the pool.
-Conceptually, the pool is a collection of resources (machines) and resource requests (jobs).
+An HTCondor pool is comprised of a single machine which serves as the central manager, and an arbitrary number of other machines.
+Machines intended to run work are called Execution Points (EP)s, also known as worker nodes.
+Machines that hold a queue of jobs ready to run, or the results of jobs that have run are called Access Points (AP)s, also known as submit machines.
 The role of HTCondor is to match waiting requests with available resources.
 Every part of HTCondor sends periodic updates to the central manager, the centralized repository of information about the state of the pool.
 Periodically, the central manager assesses the current state of the pool and tries to match pending requests with the appropriate resources.

 Each resource has an owner, the one who sets the policy for the use of the machine.
 This person has absolute power over the use of the machine, and HTCondor goes out of its way to minimize the impact on this owner caused by HTCondor.
 It is up to the resource owner to define a policy for when HTCondor requests will serviced and when they will be denied.